falkr/ttm4175/pages/unit-net3/index.md

 ## Preparation

-Go through the following preparation material before we meet in class:
+Go through the following preparation material before we meet in class.

 ---